The Movement and the "Madman"

-The Movement and the "Madman" (2023) is a feature documentary directed by Stephen Talbot.
+The Movement and the "Madman" (2023) is a feature documentary directed and produced by Stephen Talbot.
 The documentary covers the 1969 showdown over the war in Vietnam between the peace movement in the United States and President Richard Nixon and National Security Adviser Henry Kissinger.
 Based on interviews with antiwar activists, historians, and former Kissinger aides, the film shows how two enormous demonstrations in the fall of 1969 pressured Nixon to cancel what he called his “madman” plans to drastically escalate the war, including threats to use nuclear weapons.

 Synopsis

 Nixon and Kissinger’s "madman" strategy and the various military options under consideration, including resumption of bombing of North Vietnam, the mining of Haiphong harbor, and the use of tactical nuclear weapons, are outlined in what was called Operation Duck Hook and other formerly classified documents shown in the film.
 Morton Halperin, Roger Morris and Anthony Lake, all of whom were aides to Kissinger in 1969, discuss the secret planning that took place, as well as the threats of escalation that were made to Anatoly Dobrynin, the Soviet ambassador to the United States and to North Vietnamese officials in Paris.

 Unaware of Nixon and Kissinger’s escalation threats, leaders of the antiwar movement organized two of the largest demonstrations the country had ever seen: a nationwide Moratorium on October 15, 1969 involving two to three million people and two enormous marches and rallies on November 15, 1969 in Washington, DC and San Francisco.
 The film shows how these peaceful protests were planned and how they checkmated Nixon’s war plans.

 Concerned that backing down on his escalation threats might make him appear weak to Soviet leaders, Nixon called a secret worldwide nuclear alert as a show of force, which is described in the film by William Burr, a senior analyst of the National Security Archive at George Washington University.

 Some in the film, including Nixon’s personal aide Stephen Bull, argue that Nixon’s threats to use nuclear weapons in Vietnam were only a bluff meant to intimidate his adversaries, but former RAND analyst and nuclear war planner Daniel Ellsberg states, “The bottom line is I believe we would have had the first nuclear attacks since Nagasaki in 1969 had it not been for the October 15th demonstrations and the demonstrations in November.”